MicrosoftDocs/windows-dev-docs/hub/powertoys/dsc-configure.md

 | StartSelectionFromTheLeft | Boolean | Start selection from the left | ✅ |

 ### PowerLauncher

+PowerLaucher is the internal name for PowerToys Run.

 | Name | Type | Description | Available |
 | :--- | :--- | :--- | :--- |